 Credit card payoff calculator and tips for tackling debt

 Letting credit card debt build up—like dishes in the sink—can quickly turn something manageable into a mess.
-But if you fall behind, it’s still possible to pay off debt
+But if you fall behind, it’s still possible to pay off your debt.

 Key takeaways